 The School of Law sponosrs a quarterly social justice column in the Dayton Lawyer Magazine, a publication for law graduates and others in community.

-A new website, The Public Service Portal, is now available.
-It helps to create a community for both current and prospective students by bringing together information, resources, and people associated with public interest at Denver Law.
+The Public Service Portal helps to create a community for both current and prospective students by bringing together information, resources, and people associated with public interest at Denver Law.
 It also highlights one alum and one faculty member per month doing public interest work.

 The Elder Law Journal

-The Bushong Student Award The Award is a writing competition wherein College of Law students will compete for the scholarship based on a written article or other paper dedicated to presenting topics relating to gay and lesbian legal rights issues.
+This award arises from an annual writing competition which results in the selection of the best student written article or paper dedicated to presenting topics relating to gay and lesbian legal rights issues.

 "The Journal of Gender, Race & Justice is not for the weak of heart or the timid in spirit.
 Feminist inquiry and critical race analysis are the touchstones of our endeavor.
 Our building blocks are new forms of analysis that reach beyond traditional conceptions of legal thought.
 We challenge our writers, our readers, and ourselves to question who we are and how the law defines us.
 We strive to be a transformative experience.
 In a spirit of openness, we explore how we are classified, stratified, ignored and singled out under the law because of our race, sex, gender economic class, ability, sexual identity and the multitude of labels applied to us.
 Identity is a matrix of experiences; when the law fails to recognize any one facet of our identity, both the law and the person lose invaluable dimension.
 Our challenge is to examine how we negotiate our identities, how the legal system negotiates them for us and how these negotiations affect our ability to attain justice.